dkoudela/lfs-tracking-hook/README.md

 Files already indexed by git repository are not considered.

 ## Installation
+1. Install LFS and initialize the LFS by ccommand ``git lfs install`` (once per machine)
-1. Create a file ``.gitlftracking`` in the root directory of the git repository.
+2. Create a file ``.gitlftracking`` in the root directory of the git repository.
-2. Add regular expressions matching filenames of files to be tracked, e.g.:
+3. Add regular expressions matching filenames of files to be tracked, e.g.:

    ``JArchitectOut.*\.jdar``